misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 Your `myface/metadata.rb` file should look like this:

 {% codeblock myface/metadata.rb lang:ruby %}
-name             "myface"
+name             'myface'
-maintainer       "YOUR_NAME"
+maintainer       'YOUR_NAME'
-maintainer_email "YOUR_EMAIL"
+maintainer_email 'YOUR_EMAIL'
-license          "All rights reserved" description      "Installs/Configures myface" long_description IO.read(File.join(File.dirname(__FILE__), 'README.md'))
+license          'All rights reserved' description      'Installs/Configures myface' long_description IO.read(File.join(File.dirname(__FILE__), 'README.md'))
-version          "0.1.0"
+version          '0.1.0'

-depends "apache2", "~> 1.8.0"
+depends 'apache2', '~> 1.8.0'
 {% endcodeblock %}

 Now when you re-run `vagrant provision` it will install apache2 on your